-• Burlington TS - T12 Autotransformer and LV Switchgear End-Of-Life
+• Burlington TS - T12 Autotransformer and LV Switchgear Replacement

 Burlington TS is a major switching and transformer station in the city of Burlington.
-The facilities at this station include a 230 kV switchyard, four 230/115 kV autotransformers, a 115 kV switchyard and a 230/27.6 kV DESN.
-Hydro One has identified that the autotransformer T12 and its DESN's LV Metalclad switchgear are approaching their EOL.
-The DESN LV switchgear and the T12 autotransformer are currently planned to be replaced by 2026 and 2030 respectively.
+The facilities at this station include a 230 kV switchyard, four 230/115 kV autotransformers, a 115 kV switchyard and a 230/27.6 kV Dual Element Spot Network (DESN).
+Hydro One has identified that the autotransformer T12 and its DESN's LV Metalclad switchgear required replacement due to their age and asset condition assessment.
+The DESN LV switchgear and the T12 autotransformer are currently planned to be replaced by 2027 and 2031 respectively.